| Tyrell P34, Interesting Six-Wheelers & Formula 1

 only a fine line between insanity and ingenuity.

-Formula 1 - The Sad Decline of a Wonderful Motor Sport
+Formula 1 - The Sad Decline and Death of a Wonderful Motor Sport

 F1 - a slide from spectacle to spec. series